Summer Season Arrives at Mt. Bachelor (Video)

 The summer recreation season is officially upon us and Mt.
-Bachelor is ready – kicking off its first full year with a lift-served downhill mountain bike park.
+Bachelor has kicked off yet another year of mountain biking, hiking, sunset dinners and more.
 The ski area’s summer activity menu includes chairlift rides, weekend sunset dinners and Gravity Sports summer camps for kids and teens.
-The lift rides are $17 for teens and adults before 3 p.m.
-They drop down to $14 after 3.
+The scenic lift rides are $20 for those age 13-64, $17 for seniors (65 & up) and $14 for youth 12 and under.

-Full suspension bike (at least 5″ of travel)
+- A bike with full suspension (at least 5″ of travel)

 Central Oregon mountain biking offers a very wide range of terrain for riders of all skill levels, but the current downhill park is designed for advanced or expert riders right now.
 That will all change in the coming years when more terrain is added.
 In fact, new cross country trails are being built ahead of the 2015 USA Cycling Mountain Bike National Championships.